 Even with questions of wisdom, there is still a governing principle or goal: "The aim of our charge is love that issues from a pure heart and a good conscience and a sincere faith" (1 Tim.
 1:5).
 This principle has to guide everything, even when it comes to Christian liberty.

 In our day, it is easy for us to see everything in terms of personal rights and how we feel about ourselves.
-We import modern individualism into the category of Christian liberty which ends up distorting what our liberty is meant for.
+We import our modern individualism into the category of Christian liberty which ends up distorting what our liberty is meant for.

-When we look at issues of wisdom and Christian liberty, we often consider the practice in terms of the thinking “Is this good for me?” or “Is this thing going to help promote my image in the eyes of others?”
+When we look at issues of wisdom and Christian liberty, we often think “Is this good for me?” or “Is this thing going to help promote my image in the eyes of others?”
 We often look at personal rights as things we cannot live without.
-If it is convenient, we abstain.
+Only when something is convenient, will we abstain.

-If it is about how good something makes us feel, we wrongly believe there is no harm in acting in certain ways.
+If freedom is about how good something makes us feel, we wrongly believe there is no harm in acting in certain ways.
 After all, God wants us to just be happy, right?
 Our happiness, in reality, is tied to God and the flourishing of others.
 Christ has died to free us from our deeply rooted selfishness so that we can glorify God and love our neighbors for the first time.

 Freedom is for others.